Spectacular even if you don’t believe in monsters

-Discover the history, people and places that surround Loch Ness
+Discover the history, experiences, people and places that surround Inverness and Loch Ness.

 The official website for the Inverness & Loch Ness tourism destination

 Everything you need in one place to plan the perfect holiday, day out or most exciting adventure!
 Exploring our diverse destination gives you the best of both worlds combining stunning natural landscapes of Loch Ness with the bright lights and city vibe of Inverness, the capital of the Highlands.

 COVID GUIDANCE - For all the latest guidance and advice for Holidays in Scotland click HERE

 Discover Our Stories